in above list CATALINA_HOME and JAVA_HOME is mandatory environment variables. all others are optional and its can be calculated using CATALINA_HOME.

 this is trick to run multiple tomcat in single machine. we don't change CATALINA_HOME value. we need to change CATALINA_BASE value before start/shutdown the tomcat.

-create one folder named "tomcat-instance1" anywhere, and copy conf, temp, webapps folder from CATALINA_HOME folder and change conf/server.xml file in tomcat-instance1. we need to change 3 port shutdown port, connector port and ajp port.
+create one folder named "tomcat-instance1" anywhere, and copy conf, temp, webapps and logs folder from CATALINA_HOME folder and change conf/server.xml file in tomcat-instance1. we need to change 3 port shutdown port, connector port and ajp port.

 shutdown port - this port is used for shutdown the tomcat. when we call the shutdown.sh script they send signal to shutdown port. this port listen by tomcat java process. if signal is received the that process then its cleanup and exit by itself.